slowbreathing/slowbreathing.github.io/_posts/2019-04-01-introduction.md

 %}

 ### Summary

-In summary, I would like to bring similar undetsanding to concepts in general and Deep Learning Concepts
+In summary then, the figure-17 should clarify the resource stalls exhibited by the code. would like to bring similar undetsanding to concepts in general and Deep Learning Concepts in particular.